ChilliCream/hotchocolate-docs/docs/resolvers.md

 Entities are handled differently than resolver types.

-First of all you are able to path in an entity object on which the resolvers are executed.
+First of all you are able to pass in an entity object on which the resolvers are executed.
 In this case the query engine will do nothing and operate on the passed in entity.

 If no initial root value was passed into the query engine, the query engine will create a new `Query` object by itself.
 The instance will be disposed (if disposable) after the request was completed.